 I have a close relationship with several lenders in the Fort Lauderdale area, and they've helped me recognize a few things that make the loan application process easy.

-1 – Compose a list of questions about your loan program
+1 – Put together a list of questions about your loan program

-3 – Decide if you want to pay additional points to decrease your interest rate
+3 – Determine if you want to pay additional points to reduce your interest rate

-Getting a mortgage loan requires a lot of paperwork, so you should spend some time getting all your documentation together.
-Click here to get a feel for normal questions you'll have to answer on a loan app.
+Acquiring a mortgage loan requires lots of paperwork, so you should take some time to get your documents together.
+Click here for a list of typical loan documentation.